arishi30/Aarav_BlueStampPortfolio/index.md

 # Smart Robot Car
 Hi.
 My name is Aarav and I built a line-tracking, obstacle-avoiding rover with four motors and an ultrasonic sensor.
+The car is able to be either remote controlled or is also capabale of self-driving.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|